masterrmind1/project-bond/README.md

 ## Project's aim
 Provide weather details of different places and pollution details of different areas of all cities of india at same platform.
 Also allow user to add his places as bookmark.
+Atchivment of project is this also works in offline mode and can show you last cached data prom API.
 ## How it works
 The main idea of this app as per its name indicates 'weather vision' is to allow user to check weather data of any city in allover India as well as user can check polltuion status of perticular area of any city in india.
 Also allows user to add any five places as bookmark for pollution details.